 Kettle & Tin

 Breakfast at Kettle & Tin is genuinely just a fun time and our first thought when it comes to a lazy weekend feed.
 The sheer range of their fun and inventive dishes they have flying off the pass is truly delightful.
-Case in point, the fried chicken and cornbread waffles, breakfast nasi goreng and the brisket benny.
+Case in point, the fried chicken and herbed waffles, custard-baked brioche French toast and Jamaican gingerbread with ricotta cream.
 Really kick things up with a few jugs of their breakfast cocktails and the Sunday scaries don’t stand a chance.

 The Corner Store Cafe

 The Corner Store Cafe is pretty much the cradle of brunch for the entire west side, paving the way for breakfast trends the city over.
-Their latest summer menu has some amazing inclusions (hello strawberry and cream waffles) but we’re fanging for the dish that might just change the game forever: breakfast quesadillas.
-Corner Store’s chipotle chicken, gooey provolone, manchego and avocado all wrapped up in a convenient lil package and blasted in a grill.
+Their latest menu has some amazing inclusions (hello waffles with citrus curd) but we’re fanging for one dish in particular: chorizo, potato and corn hash topped with poached eggs, salsa rojo and manchego.

 Hunter & Scout